codingwithsurya/diffusion.cu/README.md

 ### **My Motivation:**

-As a Python programmer, I was fascinated by diffusion models but found the math and implementation details challenging.
-Meanwhile, because of my interest in ML systems and infrastructure, I also wanted to learn CUDA, and understand how to get the most out of GPUs.
-This project was born out of my desire to learn by doing, and to see if I could achieve performance comparable to, or even exceeding, PyTorch.
-Python can be slow, especially for computationally intensive tasks like training diffusion models, so the appeal of C++/CUDA's speed was undeniable.
+I was always  fascinated by diffusion models but found the math and implementation details challenging.
+Meanwhile, because of my interest in ML systems and infrastructure, it was also on my bucket list to learn CUDA + GPU Programming, so I started this project to force myself to understand both diffusion models and gpu programming/cuda from the ground up :) Karpathy's llm.c was also a huge inspiration behind this.
+Both approaches allow for direct programming of the GPU hardware, which can lead to faster and more efficient training processes.

 ### **My Goal: Beating `torch.compile`**